 So this is where coatings tend to fall short in comparison to waxes and sealants.
 To get the best results, you need to put in a lot of prep and really know what you’re doing when you apply these products.

-That’s why coatings are typically applied by professionals because you’ll need a temperature-controlled, undercover space to apply them in.
+That’s why coatings are typically applied by professionals because you’ll need a temperature-controlled, undercover space to apply them in most cases.
 So which is the best option out of the two?

 Check out my guide to preparing the car and applying a coating to learn all the steps in the process and the products needed.